 - Imaging tests.
 X-ray images can't positively establish the diagnosis of bursitis, but they can help to exclude other causes of your discomfort.
-Ultrasound or magnetic resonance imaging (MRI) may be used if your bursitis can't easily be diagnosed by a physical exam alone.
+Ultrasound or MRI may be used if your bursitis can't easily be diagnosed by a physical exam alone.

 - Lab tests.
 Your doctor may perform blood tests or an analysis of fluid from the inflamed bursa to pinpoint the cause of your joint inflammation and pain.

-Bursitis treatment usually involves conservative measures, such as rest, ice and taking a pain reliever, as a first step.
+Bursitis treatment usually involves conservative measures, such as rest, ice and taking a pain reliever.
 If conservative measures don't work, treatment may include:

 - Medication.
-If the inflammation in your bursa is caused by an infection, your doctor will prescribe an antibiotic medication.
+If the inflammation in your bursa is caused by an infection, your doctor might prescribe an antibiotic.

 - Therapy.
 Your doctor may recommend physical therapy or exercises to strengthen the muscles in the affected area to ease pain and prevent recurrence.

 - Injections.
-Your doctor may inject a corticosteroid drug into the bursa to relieve inflammation.
-This treatment generally brings rapid pain relief and, in many cases, one injection is all you'll need.
+Your doctor may inject a corticosteroid drug into the bursa to relieve inflammation in your shoulder or hip.
+This treatment generally brings rapid pain relief and, in many cases, one injection is all you need.

 - Surgery.
 Sometimes an inflamed bursa must be surgically drained, but only rarely is surgical removal of the affected bursa necessary.

-Measures you can take at home to relieve the pain of bursitis include:
+Measures you can take to relieve the pain of bursitis include: